gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

     address and copy the address down.
 3. Close client and rename wallet.dat to somethingelse.bak
 4. Rename wallet.bak to wallet.dat
-5. Start client and send all coins to the address you copied down in step 2.
+5. Start the client and send all coins to the address you copied down in step 2.
 6. Make sure you get at least 10 confirmation for the transaction.
 7. Close client and rename wallet.dat to wallet.bak and rename somethingelse.bak to wallet.dat
-8. Start client and enjoy your new wallet.
+8. Start the client and enjoy your new wallet.

 The reason why you should never dump private keys or wallet is that if your PC is compromised, you probably won't know it and the moment you